BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

     The Narrator comes to discover that time he thought wasted, in frivolous society or in love, now comes to represent the materials from which he will compose his art.
     </blockquote> -https://stars.library.ucf.edu/cgi/viewcontent.cgi?article=1193&context=etd2023

-That's perhaps the single most beautiful idea I've ever encountered in literature.
+That's perhaps the single best idea I've ever encountered in literature.
 </p>

 <p>
-That's what <i>a person of high integrity</i> does, I should say.
+That's what a person of high integrity does, I should say.
 It's just as common to spend the rest of one's life being an angry impossible resentful abusive jerk on account of one's (legitimately) bad experiences in life.
 More common, perhaps.
 </p>